 ING Direct Electric Orange Checking Account

-Update: Capital One bought ING Direct, and all accounts were converted to Capital One 360 accounts in 2012.
+Update: In 2012, Capital One bought ING Direct and converted all Orange Checking accounts to Capital One 360 accounts.
 For most accountholders, the change is merely cosmetic.
-Capital One 360 offers very similar (inexpensive) services, including a high-yield checking account similar to the Electric Orange account.
+Capital One 360 provides similar services, including a low-cost, high-yield checking account similar to the Electric Orange account.
 Read more about Capital One 360 accounts, or continue reading for a record of how things used to be.

 For situations where you don't need to spend often, a money market account might also be a good option.
 Those accounts pay competitive interest rates, but they set limits on how many times per month you can spend from the account.